felixs8/vibe-coding-template/project-management/guidelines.md

 Development proceeds in small, repeatable cycles.
 Each cycle focuses on exactly one task and includes a dedicated review phase to ensure code quality.

+Small increments reduce risk and complexity while enabling faster feedback and easier debugging when issues arise.
+By focusing on one manageable change at a time, both the development process and code quality become more predictable and maintainable.

 ### Phase 1: Planning and Implementation

 1. **Analysis and Planning** – The AI agent and the vibe coder decide what the next task should be.
 The AI challenges the scope, suggests smaller steps, and asks clarifying questions.